thithaonguyen/thithaonguyen.github.io/README.md

 ### Commit change

-When you are done with edit, commit changes to git.
+When you are done with edit, press Ctrl + c to terminate Hugo then commit changes to git using the following commands:

 `git add .`

-`git commit -m {commit_message}`
+`git commit -m "{commit_message}"`

 Note that: Now all changes are saved to git, but the new content is only available in local laptop.
 To update the website on github, follow the next step to make it available on github.